-At the beginning of this decade, New Jersey’s craft beer scene was almost non-existent with a handful of breweries scattered throughout the state.
+In the early 2010’s, New Jersey’s craft beer scene was almost non-existent with a handful of breweries scattered throughout the state.
 The major players came from popular out-of-state names like Delaware’s Dogfish Head, Pennsylvania’s Victory or Brooklyn Brewery.
 That’s when Augie Carton saw a void and need for locally brewed beer that he and his friends could enjoy.

 Today, Carton Brewing in Atlantic Highlands is one of the most respected craft breweries in the state for its flagship beer, Boat, and its ever growing list of experimental pale ales, IPAs, sours and porters.